Quality, affordable education is within your reach.

 State Aid: The State Student Assistance Commission of Indiana has developed several programs to help Indiana residents with their educational expenses.
 To apply for state aid, you must fill out a FAFSA.

 Pell Grant: This need-based federal grant is available only to students pursuing their first bachelor’s degree.
 Funds may be used for tuition, fees, books, room, board or other educational expenses.
-Depending on financial need, the maximum Pell grant amount for 2014-15 is $5,550.
+The maximum Federal Pell Grant for 2016–17 (July 1, 2016, through June 30, 2017) will be $5,815.

 Outside Scholarships: Outside scholarships do not come from Goshen College.
 Instead, they are sponsored by private organizations.
 The financial aid office encourages students to apply for as many outside scholarships for which they are eligible.